 - The medical director of the North Texas Poison Center

-The fellowship is fully funded, so Medical Toxicology fellows can come from any medical specialty to participate in our program.
+Because of this, our fellows can come from any medical specialty.
 While most of our fellows have a background in emergency medicine, we have also trained those who are from pediatrics, internal medicine, occupational medicine, and preventive medicine.
+If a fellow of any background chooses to moonlight during their fellowship, they can keep their earnings.

 William P. Clements Jr. University Hospital